Humanities

 Open to: 10

 AP United States History is designed to be the equivalent of a two-semester introductory college or university United States history course.
-Students will investigate the content of U.S. history for significant events, individuals, developments, and processes and use and strengthen the same thinking skills and methods employed by historians when they study the past, including analyzing primary and secondary sources, making historical comparisons, chronological reasoning, and argumentation.
-The course is structured around seven themes (American and national identity; migration and settlement; politics and power; work, exchange, and technology; America in the world; geography and the environment; and culture and society) that students explore throughout the year in order to make connections among historical developments in different times and places.
+Students will investigate the content of U.S. History for significant events, individuals, developments, and processes and use and strengthen the same thinking skills and methods employed by historians when they study the past, including analyzing primary and secondary sources, making historical comparisons, chronological reasoning, and argumentation.
+The course is structured around seven themes (American and National Identity; Migration and Settlement; Politics and Power; Work, Exchange, and Technology; America in the World; Geography and the Environment; and Culture and Society) that students explore throughout the year in order to make connections among historical developments in different times and places.
 A premium will be placed on identifying and contextualizing modern day equivalents to historical events and developments.
-Finally, while creative projects will occasionally be assigned, the emphasis of this course will be to help students develop clear, concise analytical essay writing skills.
+The emphasis of this course will be to help students develop clear, concise analytical essay writing skills.

 Humanities Elective Courses